sffjunkie/justfiles/README.md

 There are 2 main Justfiles

 1. `Justfile.init`
    - Initializes a new project with `init-project` and `init-bluesky` recipes.
+Can be run from any directory.
-   - Retrieves the main Justfiles from Github with `init-just`
+   - Retrieves the main Justfiles from Github with `init-just`.
+Run from within the project diredctory.
-2. `Justfile` - The main entry point for project management
+2. `Justfile` - The main entry point for project management.
+Includes the other Justfiles.

 ## Development Layout